Statues of Junípero Serra (Ventura, California): Reactions and disposition

 In the early morning of July 24, construction crews removed the statue from its plinth.
 Organizers involved in the effort to bring down the Serra statue gathered on Juneteenth for the Solidarity Art Walk to acknowledge the involvement of several groups and what they went through.
+The Coalition for Historical Integrity filed a lawsuit against the city in Ventura County Superior Court.
+The court ruled that the city acted within its legislative prerogative when removing the statue.
+The Second District Court of Appeal, Division 6, upheld the ruling in 2023.
+The statue was installed in the Mission San Buenaventura garden in 2024.

 Widespread protests

 Junípero Serra was a Roman Catholic Spanish priest and friar of the Franciscan Order who founded nine Spanish missions in California.
 In 1782, Serra founded Mission San Buenaventura, his ninth and final mission, on a site that became downtown Ventura.
 Objections to the public display of Serra statuary cite the mistreatment of the Native American people during the mission era.
 Following Serra's canonization in 2015, Serra statues were vandalized at Carmel Mission (smeared with green paint, "Saint of Genocide" written on a headstone), Monterey's Lower Presidio Historic Park (decapitated), San Fernando Mission (hands painted red and word "murderer" scrawled), Mission Santa Barbara (decapitated and covered in red paint), and San Gabriel Mission (cut with electric saw and splashed with red paint).

 The attention and damage to the statues of Junípero Serra was renewed during the George Floyd protests, which expanded to include monuments of individuals associated with the genocide of indigenous peoples in the Americas.
 A statue in Los Angeles and another statue in San Francisco were toppled on Juneteenth.
 A statue in Carmel was removed for safekeeping.
 Mission San Luis Obispo also removed their statue from public display.